elestio/terraform-provider-elestio/docs/resources/onlyoffice.md

 - `server_type` (String) The server type defines the power and memory allocated to the service.
 Each `provider_name` has a list of available server types.
 You can look for available server types in the [providers documentation](https://docs.elest.io/books/elestio-terraform-provider/page/providers-datacenters-and-server-types).
 You can only upgrade it, not downgrade.
 - `ssh_keys` (Attributes Set) Indicate the list of SSH keys to add to the service. (see [below for nested schema](#nestedatt--ssh_keys))
 - `support_level` (String) Service support level.
 You can look for available support levels and their advantages in the [pricing documentation](https://elest.io/pricing).
 Requires replace to change it in terraform.
 It is recommended to use the web dashboard to change it without replacing the service.
+- `version` (String) This is the version of the software used as service.

 ### Optional